UnumID/react-web-sdk/README.md

 #### Fallback options
 In some situations, neither a QR code nor a button is convenient.
 The Web SDK offers the following fallback options for sending the deep link to the user's device.

-**push notification** (coming soon): sends a push notification to the user's device.
+**push notification** Sends a push notification to the user's device.
 The user must have push notifications enabled for an Unum ID-powered mobile app in order to use this option.
+To use the default push notification service provided by Unum ID, you will need to upload the push notification credentials (Firebase Cloud Messaging and/or Apple Push Notification Service) for your app.

 **sms**: Sends the user an sms containing the deeplink, which they can open on their device.
 You must provide the user's mobile phone number in order to use this option.

 **email**: Sends the user an email containing the deeplink, which they can open on their device.
-You must providetThe user's email address in order to use this option.
+You must provide The user's email address in order to use this option.

 **login**: If your client application doesn't have the information required to use the desired fallback options, we can redirect them to your existing login page.
+You must provide the `goToLogin` prop in order to use this option.

+**custom notifications** The Web SDK sends default push, sms, and email notifications using the Unum ID SaaS.
+If you want to customize your notifications, you may provide the `sendPushNotification`, `sendEmail` and/or `sendSms` props.
+If these props are provided, they will be used instead of the default.

 ## API
-### WidgetHostAndController Component
+### UnumIDWidget Component
-The Web SDK exports a single component, `WidgetHostAndController` (TODO: rename to something better) This component encapsulates all of the Web SDK's functionality.
+The Web SDK default exports a single component, `UnumIDWidget` This component encapsulates all of the Web SDK's functionality.

 #### Props
-**applicationTitle** (string) _required_: The name of your Unum ID powered mobile app
+**env** (string) _required_: The environment to run in ('development', 'sandbox', or 'production').
+This determines which Unum ID SaaS environment the Web SDK will connect to.

+**apiKey** (string) _required_: Your Web SDK api key (obtained from Unum ID).

-**userInfo** (`UserInfo`) _required_: Information about a logged in user of your application.
+**userInfo** (`UserInfo`) _optional_: Information about a logged in user of your application.
 The Web SDK will use this to determine which fallback options are available.
-(TODO: this should not be required)

 **presentationRequest** (`PresentationRequestResponse`) _optional_: a `PresentationRequestResponse` object, created on your server via the [Server SDK](https://github.com/UnumID/Server-SDK-TypeScript).
 You may provide this prop in combination with setting `createInitialPresentationRequest` (below) to `false` for more control over when the widget should display a PresentationRequest to the user.

-**deeplinkImgSrc** (string) _optional_: path to the image to display as a Deeplink button(TODO: this should be required)

-**createInitialPresentationRequest** (boolean) _optional_: Whether the widget should immediately call `createPresentationRequest` on load.
+**createInitialPresentationRequest** (boolean) _required_: Whether the widget should immediately call `createPresentationRequest` on load.
 You can combine this with the `presentationRequest` prop to gain control over when the initial PresentationRequest is created.
 By default, it is `false` if you provide the `presentationRequest` prop and `true` if you do not.

 **createPresentationRequest** (`() => Promise<PresentationRequestResponse> | void`) _optional_: A function which should call your Server SDK powered backend to create a PresentationRequest.
 If it returns a value, it is assumed that that value is a `PresentationRequestResponse`.
 If it does not return a value, you must provide the response via the `presentationRequest` prop in order for the widget to display the PresentationRequest.
 (As in a redux application, where `createPresentationRequest` will probably be an async action creator of some sort.)
-The widget will call this function on an interval in order to ensure that it never displays an expired PresentationRequest (TODO: this should be required)
+The widget will call this function on an interval in order to ensure that it never displays an expired PresentationRequest

 **sendEmail** (`(options: EmailOptions) => Promise<SuccessResponse>`) _optional_: A function which takes an `EmailOptions` object and calls your backend to send a deeplink via email.
 You may use the `sendEmail` function from the Server SDK to send the email, or your own email provider.
-If this prop is not provided, the Email fallback option  will not be available.

 **sendSms** (`(options: SmsOptions) => Promise<SuccessResponse>`) _optional_: A function which takes an `SmsOptions` object and calls your backend to send a deeplink via sms.
 You may use the `sendSMS` function from the Server SDK to send the SMS, or your own SMS provider.

-If this prop is not provided, the SMS fallback option will not be available.
+**sendPushNotification** (`options: PushNotificationOptions) => Promise<SuccessResponse>`) _optional_: A function which takes a `PushNotificationOptions` object and calls your backend to send a deeplink via push notification.

 **goToLogin** (`() => void`) _optional_: A function which redirects the user to your existing login page.
 You should provide this if you are using Unum ID as an additional authentication factor on top of your existing login.
 If this prop is not provided, the login fallback option will not be available.